Free risk assessment template

 Commercial Director

-What is a risk assessment?
+What is a risk assessment template?

 A risk assessment is a structured process for identifying hazards associated with a workplace task or activity, evaluating the level of risk, and determining what control measures are needed to eliminate or minimise harm.
 Under Australian WHS legislation, persons conducting a business or undertaking (PCBUs) have a duty to identify reasonably foreseeable hazards, assess risks, and implement controls using the hierarchy of controls.
 A documented risk assessment provides the evidence that this process has been followed and forms a key part of any safety management system.

-Benefits of risk assessments
+Benefits of using this risk assessment template

 - Legal compliance: documented risk assessments demonstrate compliance with WHS Act obligations and can be presented to regulators during audits or investigations.